JosnaTitus/Kubernetes-Artifacts/README.md

           python3 webapp.py

-7. Build image using command: -
+7. Run the API in the postman by hitting: -

           Open browser and write https://127.0.0.1:5080/pucsd